cmilr/Unity2D-Components/README.md

 ## Installation

-Hey hey!
-No installation required!
+Hey hey—no installation required!
 This codebase is probably most useful as a collection of C# scripts you can peruse for examples and usage.

 ##On The Shoulders Of Giants...
 Besides the components included here, within this collection you will find reference to a number of other great software bundles, including the most excellent [**CharacterController2D**] (https://github.com/prime31/CharacterController2D), by Prime31, the incredibly useful [**Advanced C# Messenger**] (http://wiki.unity3d.com/index.php?title=Advanced_CSharp_Messenger), by Ilya Suzdalnitski, and perhaps my favorite add-on, [**DOTween**] (http://dotween.demigiant.com/), by Demigiant.
 All of these packages have been instrumental in the development of my current project.